BrendanParmer/NodeToPython/README.md

 * Automatically format code to be PEP8 compliant

 ## Potential Issues
 * This should work on Unix-like systems (macOS, Linux), but I haven't tested it on Windows yet.
-If you use Windows, please let me know or create an issue.
+If you use Windows, please let me know if it does!
-* Make sure all your group inputs and outputs have different names, or it won't be able to find the appropriate sockets (this is best practice anyways!)
 * As of version 1.0.0, the add-on will not set default values for
     * Collections
     * Images